joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/07/science/torifune-asteroid-contact-binary.html

 **Midtown Manhattan Building Evacuated as Officials Warn of Collapse**\
-`The complex, which was once housed offices for the pharmaceutical company Pfizer, is being converted to residences.
+`The complex, which once housed offices for the pharmaceutical company Pfizer, is being converted to residences.
 Officials inspecting it found support columns were buckling, and upper floors were sagging.`\
 https://www.nytimes.com/2026/07/07/nyregion/pfizer-building-midtown-collapse.html

 **As Ice Melts in the Arctic, Some Deep-Sea Creatures Are Thriving**\